aws/aws-sdk-js/doc-src/guide/MakingRequests.md

 #### `on('httpData', function(chunk, response) { ... })`

 <p class="note">If you register a <code>httpData</code> callback,
-  <code>response.data</code> will not contain serialized output
+  <code>response.data</code> will still contain serialized output
   for the entire request.
-Instead, it will be your responsibility to stream the output and de-serialize the result on your own.
+It will be your responsibility to remove the default 'httpData' listener if you do not wish to have the extra parsing and memory overhead from the built-in handlers.
 </p>

 The `httpData` event is used to stream response data from the